MatthewRyanRead/santabot/README.md

+**NOTICE:** With changes to Heroku and especially changes to Slack (removing the legacy bot API), this probably doesn't work anymore!

 # santabot

 A Slack bot for setting up a Secret Santa exchange.
 Just add it to a channel, invite everyone participating, set up the admin(s), and trigger it once you're ready!